CARES Act information (english only)

 Please check the article about Streamlined

 Many people who did file 2019 got a confirmation for the $1200, – just one week after E-filing.
-The IRS says that everyone who has filed 2018 should automatically get the payment but many haven’t.
-We therefore recommend filing but FIRST opening a US bank account, then E-file 2019 with that information included and after that check the get my payment website from the IRS.
-So the order is:
+The IRS says that everyone who has filed 2018/2019 should automatically get the payment but many haven’t.
+We therefore recommend e-filing the 2020 Return and claim the Recovery Rebate.

 If I do the streamlined procedure do I get $1.200?